rescheer/Starship-Titanic-AP/README.md

 # Starship Titanic - Archipelago Mod
 A Starship Titanic client for use with [Archipelago](https://archipelago.gg/).
 Both are in **alpha**, and should be used in live games with caution.

-**For use with the Steam version of Starship Titanic**
+**For use with the Steam release of Starship Titanic only**

 Requires [.NET 8.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)

 ## Installation
+*This guide assumes you already have Archipelago installed on your computer*
 1. Download the [.NET 8.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) if you do not already have it
 2. Extract the client anywhere on your PC
-3. Download the .apworld at [TODO] to add it to your Archipelago custom worlds
+3. Download the .apworld and double-click it to add it to your Archipelago custom worlds
 4. In the Archipelago launcher, run the "Generate Template Options" tool to generate a template .yaml file in your Player/Templates folder
 5. Edit the .yaml raw or with your preferred editor
 6. Provide the .yaml file to the host of the room, or visit [archipelago.gg](https://archipelago.gg/tutorial/) for details on generating your own multiworld
 7. Start the game and the client.
-Click Attach in the client and fill out the server info.
+Click Attach in the client (if needed, the client will auto-attach if started after the game), then click Connect to AP... and fill out the server info.
 8. Click connect and play

 ## Playing the AP